dps923/winter2020/notes/core-data-essentials.md

 ### Fetch one specifically-requested object from an entity collection

 We use a *fetch request* object.
-Similar to above, with a predicate, but we're looking for exactly one object (a match), or `nil` (not found).
-TBA - array?
+Similar to above, we use a predicate, but we're looking for exactly one object.

-TBA
+Therefore, look at the results array.
+If it has zero objects, then the object was "not found".

+If it has one object, then the object was "found", and you can use it.

+If it has more than one object, and you were expecting only one (or none), then study the data model and then modify the predicate to improve the fetch results.

+<br>

 ### Fetch for use in a `UITableViewController`

-The table view controller must adopt the xxx protocol.
+The table view controller must adopt the `NSFetchedResultsControllerDelegate` protocol.

 Then, we create a *fetched results controller* (frc).
-One of the properties of the frc is a *fetch request*, which is configured to meet the needs of the table view (and would be very similar to the "fetch all" or "fetch some" tasks above). etc.
+One of the properties of the frc is a *fetch request*, which is configured to meet the needs of the table view (and would be very similar to the "fetch all" or "fetch some" tasks above).

-TBA

-<br>

-### Common predicates

-We will have a separate document with this info.
+Code the controller load and table build methods to use the frc properties and methods.

 <br>